Arthyshows/Devoxx2017HOL/1-Setup.md

   --generate-ssh-keys
 ```

 Exit and save the file (CTRL+X then Y then ENTER).
+This script uses Azure CLI 2.0 to generate all the stuff needed for the deployment (SSH keys, Azure Service Principal...) and then deploy the cluster.

-And execute the script:
+Execute the script:

 ```bash
 cd /root/scripts